Phone:+1 307 363 1045

 Get the latest insights on price movement and trend analysis of Copper in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

-Copper Price Trend for the Second Quarter of 2022
+Copper Price Trend for the Second Half of 2022

 Copper prices in the Indian market followed a similar trend.
 They went from 781.25 INR/kg in May to 700.40 INR/kg due to the fears of recession as the central banks worldwide are tightening their monetary policy to control inflation.